Contractor`s car found gutted at KNPP site

-Kudankulam/Tuticorin: In what is suspected to be the handiwork of anti-nuclear activists, a car of a contractor working at the Kudankulam Nuclear Power Project site was found gutted Wednesday, as protesters met to draw up a strategy to oppose loading of fuel in the reactor.
+Kudankulam/Tuticorin (TN): In what is suspected to be the handiwork of anti-nuclear activists, a car of a contractor working at the Kudankulam Nuclear Power Project site was found gutted on Wednesday, as protesters met to draw up a strategy to oppose loading of fuel in the reactor.

 The car of civil engineering contractor, Subramanian, who was undertaking work at the KNPP complex, was found destroyed in a fire in front of his house early this morning with police suspecting the hand of anti-nuclear activists in it.

 Meanwhile, fishermen from coastal villages of Rameswaram, Kanyakumari and Tuticorin met members of Peoples Movement Against Nuclear Energy, spearheading the stir against the KNPP, at Tuticorin to discuss the second phase of the stir.

 After the meeting, fishermen representatives said a decision on when they would lay siege to the plant would be taken by tomorrow.